Mesopotamia (EP): Reception

 The EP charted in the Billboard 200 in the U.S. and the Top 20 in the UK Albums Chart.
 The title track garnered the band a following in the Detroit area, after an African-American radio station began playing the song.
 Vocalist Fred Schneider later credited Detroit DJ the Electrifying Mojo for making the song a crossover hit, but recalled that the B-52's were being actively discouraged from appealing to an African-American audience by Kurfirst, despite the band's love of soul music.
 Pierson later recalled getting into a verbal altercation with Kurfirst after he dissuaded them from accepting an invitation to appear on New York African-American radio station WBLS to promote the album, on the grounds that it would be "confusing" for their audience.

 Robert Christgau of The Village Voice praised the EP, calling it "a 'party' record that never invokes that pooped word," and deeming Byrne "the secret ingredient".
+Betty Page opined in Sounds that David Byrne "sensibly avoided any maverick moves to dominate the essence of B-52-ism.
+Instead he's kept to strictly studio-style experiments".
 Conversely, Trouser Press felt the EP was where the band got "serious, with dire results", and while some tracks traded "élan for slickness", others appeared to be "selfconscious parodies of the old, carefree B-52's."

 In a retrospective review for AllMusic, William Ruhlmann felt the EP was a "lackluster set", calling it "the sound of a band that once sounded like it was on a steady path, now losing its footing."